-Madden NFL 18 release date and cover athlete confirmed
+Madden NFL 18: Online co-op makes a welcome return this year

 Madden NFL 18 release date – When is it coming out?

-Madden NFL 18 is coming to PS4, Xbox One and PC on August 25, Electronic Arts has confirmed.
+Madden NFL 18 is coming to PS4, Xbox One on August 25, Electronic Arts has confirmed.

 Madden NFL 18 EA Access – Is there a trial?